The Bilingual Advantage: Why Multilingual Families Give Kids a Financial Confidence Boost

 What CFPB Research Reveals

-The CFPB’s Children’s Financial Capability Study found that children who engage in financial conversations with parents show markedly better financial behaviors.
+The CFPB’s Building Blocks Framework and the December 2025 Financial Literacy Annual Report show that children who engage in financial conversations with parents show markedly better financial behaviors.
 For multilingual families, these conversations happen naturally across two or more linguistic frameworks, reinforcing key concepts through:

 - Multiple perspectives: Discussing financial topics in different languages exposes children to varying cultural approaches to money